Traven-B/mymodern/project_docs/PROJECT_STRUCTURE.md

 ```

 It might be the top level parse method for one kind of page differs from another library's  only in its CSS selector rule.
-Here we see `table` in this parse_checkedout_page method, above we saw `div`.

-It might be the top level parse method for one kind of page differs from another library's  only in its CSS selector rule.
 Below we see `table` in a parse_checkedout_page method, above we see `div`.

 ```crystal